ANU-HPC/aiwc-for-the-masses/paper/paper.md

 We also offer a methodology which uses AIWC over a number of tests kernels, and against an OpenCL implementation as a base-line, is an option to assess the suitability of any changes made to the translator.
 This work will assist the improvement of the translation tools on offer, increasing the adoption of SPIR-V and the use of the OpenCL runtime behind-the-scenes, resulting in less fragmentation between software models and languages on contemporary HPC systems.

-This paper shows that the visual inspection of AIWC metrics facilitates a high-level (and quick) overview of computational characteristics of kernels, and we've found that how they change has enabled us to compare the execution behaviour of codes in response to two different compilers performing translation.
+This paper shows that the visual inspection of AIWC metrics facilitates a high-level (and quick) overview of computational characteristics of kernels, and we have found that how they change has enabled us to compare the execution behaviour of codes in response to different compilers performing translation.
-We've seen how source-code modifications in our selected benchmark kernels change these features -- in our instance to more closely resemble an OpenCL baseline.We believe the same methodology will be useful for compiler engineers to evaluate their own translators -- especially with the increasing use of LLVM as a backend, on which AIWC and this approach is based.
+We have seen how source-code modifications in our selected benchmark kernels change these features -- in our instance to more closely resemble an OpenCL baseline.We believe the same methodology will be useful for compiler engineers to evaluate their own translators -- especially with the increasing use of LLVM as a backend, on which AIWC and this approach is based.
 This is useful since it is abstracted to an ideal OpenCL device and, as such, is free from micro-architecture and architectural details.
-We proprose this methodology will also encourage application developers of scientific codes to take a deeper-dive into their codes, and more generally, our future work will examine how AIWC metrics provide a developer insights around the suitability of the kernel code when initially selecting for, then optimizing on, a specific accelerators.
+We proprose this methodology will also encourage application developers of scientific codes to take a deeper-dive into their codes, and more generally, our future work will examine how AIWC metrics provide a developer insights around the suitability of the kernel code when initially selecting for, then optimizing on, specific accelerators.

 # References